 In the early 1990s, the Library of Congress began digitizing its historic documents, moving images, sound recordings, and print and photographic media.
 This effort grew into the American Memory project, containing more than 100 collections of digital primary sources.

-As the use of the Internet expanded and interest in the Library of Congress online resources grew, Congressman Taylor created an opportunity for K–12 teachers in North Carolina called An Adventure of the American Mind (AAM).
-Teachers across the state of North Carolina underwent professional develop to learn how to find and utilize the resources of the Library of Congress' American Memory website, which currently provides access to millions of digital sources.
+As the use of the Internet expanded and interest in the Library of Congress online resources grew, Congressman Charles Taylor created an opportunity for K–12 teachers in North Carolina called An Adventure of the American Mind (AAM).
+Teachers across the state participated in professional development to learn how to find and utilize the resources of the Library of Congress's American Memory website, which provides access to millions of digital sources.

-The Teaching with Primary Sources (TPS) program builds on the success of the Library's previous outreach initiatives, particularly the American Memory Fellows and An Adventure of the American Mind programs, which reached more than 10,000 teachers.
-The TPS program works with an educational consortium of schools, universities, libraries, and foundations to help teachers use the Library's vast collection of digitized primary sources to enrich their classroom instruction.
-Members of the Teaching with Primary Sources Educational Consortium assist in the design of the TPS program and offer TPS professional development on an ongoing basis, year round.
-Visit www.loc.gov/teachers/tps to view a list of current Consortium members and their respective states
+The Teaching with Primary Sources (TPS) program builds on the success of the Library's previous outreach initiatives, particularly the American Memory Fellows Program and An Adventure of the American Mind, which reached more than 10,000 teachers.
+TPS works with an educational consortium of schools, universities, libraries, and foundations to help teachers use the Library's vast collection of digitized primary sources to enrich their classroom instruction.
+Members of the TPS Consortium assist in the design of the TPS program and offer TPS professional development on a rolling basis throughout the year.

 Professional development opportunities offered by the TPS Midwest Region at Illinois State University include workshops, seminars, graduate courses, distance learning courses, and mentoring to teachers of all disciplines.
 To enroll in a TPS Midwest Region workshop course, submit an online graduate course registration form.